Double derivations of $n-$Hom-Lie color algebras: Double Derivations of multiplicative -Hom-Lie color algebras

 \item[(ii)] $\e(g+h, k)=\e(g, k) \e(h, k),$

 \item[(iii)] $\e(g, h+k)=\e(g, h)\e(g, k).$ \end{itemize} \end{DEF} The definition above implies that in particular, the following relations hold

-Throughout this paper, if $x$ and $ y$ are homogeneous elements of a $G-$graded vector space and $|x|$ and $|y|$ which are in $G$ denote their degrees respectively, then for convenience, we write $\e(x, y)$ instead of $\e(|x|, |y|).$ It is worth mentioning that, We unless otherwise stated, in the sequel all the graded spaces are over the same abelian group $G$ and the bi-character will be the same for all structures.
+Throughout this paper, if $x$ and $ y$ are two homogeneous elements of a $G-$graded vector space and $|x|, |y|$ are their degrees respectively, then for convenience, we write $\e(x, y)$ instead of $\e(|x|, |y|).$ It is worth mentioning that, We unless otherwise stated, in the sequel all the graded spaces are over the same abelian group $G$ and the bi-character will be the same for all structures.